Otitis media: Chronic suppurative otitis media

 Chronic suppurative otitis media (CSOM) is a long-term middle ear inflammation causing persistent ear discharge due to a perforated eardrum.
 It often follows an unresolved upper respiratory infection leading to acute otitis media.
 Prolonged inflammation leads to middle ear swelling, ulceration, perforation, and attempts at repair with granulation tissue and polyps.
 This can worsen discharge and inflammation, potentially developing into CSOM, often associated with cholesteatoma.
 Symptoms may include ear discharge or pus seen only on examination.
 Hearing loss is common.
 Risk factors include poor eustachian tube function, recurrent ear infections, crowded living, daycare attendance, and certain craniofacial malformations.

 According to the World Health Organization, CSOM is a primary cause of hearing loss in children.
 Adults with recurrent episodes of CSOM have a higher risk of developing permanent conductive and sensorineural hearing loss.

-About 0.5% of the population develop CSOM each year.
+About 0.5% of the population develops CSOM each year.
 In Britain, 0.9% of children and 0.5% of adults have CSOM, with no difference between the sexes.
 The incidence of CSOM worldwide varies dramatically, where high-income countries having a relatively low prevalence, while in low-income countries the prevalence may be up to three times as great.
 Each year, 21,000 people worldwide die due to complications of CSOM.